29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A Reason To Relax

 Does your loved one need to slow down?
-If any number of modern-day stressors has the person on your list keyed up, you can help them get centered with one of the many online platforms that offers guidance in meditation and focus.
-The mobile-friendly Headspace app* offers breathing exercises, guided meditations, and sleepcasts to help you wind down; while websites like Glo allow user to stream yoga and meditation courses from a variety of vetted instructors.
+If any number of modern-day stressors has the person on your list keyed up, you can help them get centred with one of the many online platforms that offer guidance in meditation and focus.
+The mobile-friendly Headspace app offers breathing exercises, guided meditations, and sleep casts to help you wind down; while websites like Glo allow users to stream yoga and meditation courses from a variety of vetted instructors.
+If you want to go the physical gift route, then we recommend opting for a meditation cushion to help encourage their practice OR an infrared sauna blanket for an at-home steam experience.

 A Ticket To A Live Show

 Help your giftee soak up a live experience with the gift of performance.
-Online booking websites like Ticketmaster, StubHub, and Vivid Seats all offer gift cards in a value of your choosing, giving your recipient access to live music, comedy, dance, and Broadway.
+Online booking websites like Ticketmaster and Ticketek all offer gift cards at a value of your choosing, giving your recipient access to live music, comedy, dance, and musicals.

 A Comic